Anthoxoo/Discord-Bot/README.md

 ## Installation

-Use the pip package manager to install the packages and don't forget to be inside the project folder or else you'll have to change de path.
+Use the pip package manager to install the packages and don't forget to be inside the project folder or else you'll have to change the path.
 ```bash
 pip install -r ./requierments.txt
 ```